In the world I live in, intentions mean very little. Your actions do, though.

 “Clinton bombed al-Shifa in reaction to the Embassy bombings, having discovered no credible evidence in the brief interim of course, and knowing full well that there would be enormous casualties.
 Apologists may appeal to undetectable humanitarian intentions, but the fact is that the bombing was taken in exactly the way I described in the earlier publication which dealt the question of intentions in this case, the question that you claimed falsely that I ignored: to repeat, it just didn’t matter if lots of people are killed in a poor African country, just as we don’t care if we kill ants when we walk down the street.
 On moral grounds, that is arguably even worse than murder, which at least recognizes that the victim is human.
 That is exactly the situation.”

-But rather than judge something based on ideology (or professed intentions), we should instead examine the consequences that result from actions.
+But rather than judge someone based on ideology (or professed intentions), we should get into the habit of looking at the consequences that result from actions.

 Our actions do.